schmettow/New_Stats/docs/Generalized_Linear_Models.md

 |DesignNovel:Session2-1 | -0.300| -1.055| 0.478|
 |DesignNovel:Session3-2 |  0.287| -0.485| 1.068|

-Keep in mind that the estimates are on the scale of the linear predictor $\eta_i$.
-This is a boundless space, where we can freely create linear combinations of effects to obtain group means.
-To get a group mean prediction on the more meaningful measurement scale $\mu \in [0;1]$, one must *first* do the linear combination, *followed* by the mean function.
+The result is one absoulte group mean, the Intercept, and five effects, which are mean differences on the logit-linearized scale $\eta_i$.
+This is a boundless scale, where we can freely sum over effects to obtain group means.
+If we want to report group means, we can use the invers elogit function to obtain proportions, but for that we have to *first do the linear combination followed by the transformation*, for example:

 + the completion rate in the first legacy session is 0.8
 + in novel/session 1: `logist(Intercept + DesignNovel)` = 0.857